 It is believed that the meaning of clovers pre-dates Christianity, going back to a time when clovers were used as Celtic charms.
 The Celts once extended across Ireland and into much of Western Europe and the Celtic priests, the Druids, considered them a sign of good luck, allegedly protecting against evil spirits and warding off evil / bad luck.

 According to legend, the four leaves of a Lucky Clover represent hope, faith, love, and luck because, in Irish Christian tradition, the Shamrock (or 3-leaf clover) represented the Holy Trinity: one leaf for the Father, one for the Son and one for the Holy Spirit.
 When a Shamrock has a fourth leaf, it represents God’s Grace, and so encapsulates everything that a person could want.

-For example: The ubiquitous lucky horseshoe:
+The ubiquitous lucky horseshoe:

 The Horseshoe is probably the most commonly recognised good luck symbol in the Western World.
 The combination of luck, protection, religion, and magic that is captivated by the Horseshoe symbol means that many people believe it will bring them good fortune – and help to ward off evil.

 Man has long believed that the crescent-shape was a powerful protective talisman: For the Greeks, it symbolised the moon with links to Artemis and Diana.
 In olde England, St Dunstan nailed a horseshoe to a horse when working as a blacksmith.
 But the horse was actually the Devil in disguise and it caused the Devil great pain.
 St Dunstan only agreed to remove the shoe after the Devil promised never to enter a house with a horseshoe.
 And so, the symbol of protection arose.